What is Machine Learning?

-What do your Facebook newsfeed, Amazon product recommendations and Siri voice recognition all have in common?
-They all use some form of machine learning to automate data correlation, identify patterns, and make changes based on newly learned data.
-But what exactly is machine learning?
+What do Netflix movie recommendations, Amazon product recommendations, and Siri have in common?
+They all use machine learning to identify patterns and make decisions.
+So, what exactly is machine learning?

-3. Basic set of rules must be provided to the machine to serve as a basic guideline, as well as provide the desired outcome.
+- A basic set of rules must be provided to the machine to serve as guidelines.

 Both trust and fear are associated with ML today.
 Trust that the machine will make fitting recommendations or take the appropriate actions is necessary for us to adopt self-driving vehicles or investment suggestions.
 Fear stems from the idea of technological singularity, a hypothetical point in the future when machine intelligence will exceed that of humans, with unforeseeable results for human civilization.

 The main advantage of ML algorithms over humans today is their computational capacity and speed.
 Computers can analyze massive amounts of data and recognize patterns much more quickly than humans ever will.
 Humans, however, are still the ones defining and setting the rules the algorithms follow while analyzing and learning from past data to make decisions or recommendations.
 The objectives of the algorithms, too, are set by humans, and it’s up to us to ensure the algorithms are used in ways that promote rather than endanger human values.

 Specific to cybersecurity, it is difficult to keep pace with the volume and increasing sophistication of threats and cyberattacks today.
 According to Cybersecurity Ventures, cybercrime is predicted to inflict US$6 trillion in damages globally in 2021 and reach $10.5 trillion annually by 2025.
 Automated tools have made it easier for attackers to execute successful attacks.